Tracking of energy

 EKOenergy only allows tracking certificates to be used within the same electricity market where the electricity has been produced.
-The EKOenergy criteria specify that the consumer always has to be informed about the country of origin of the electricity they purchase.
+The EKOenergy criteria specify that the consumer always has to be informed about the country (or region) of origin of the electricity they purchase.

 EKOenergy-labelled energy follows the Greenhouse Gas Protocol standard as well as the practices that CDP supports.
 In cases where tracking certificates aren’t available in certain countries, we believe that showing flexibility helps to give the right signals to the market and thus contributes to the development of reliable tracking.